Pumping lemma for regular languages

 In the theory of formal languages, the pumping lemma for regular languages is a lemma that describes an essential property of all regular languages.
 Informally, it says that all sufficiently long strings in a regular language may be pumped—that is, have a middle section of the string repeated an arbitrary number of times—to produce a new string that is also part of the language.
+The pumping lemma is useful for proving that a specific language is not a regular language, by showing that the language does not have the property.